‘Young’ vs ‘junior’ solicitors: what's the difference?

 But we cannot rely on this alone to ensure that our new solicitors are not being left out of events which will assist with their careers, just because they do not fit an age bracket.

-As a profession we are increasingly aware of the need to support our number and this is demonstrated in the mental health and resilience initiatives being adopted across the country.
-This is key to ensuring that we retain a diverse and excellent profession, particularly those who are new joiners.
+As a profession, we are increasingly aware of the need to support our number.
+This is demonstrated in the mental health and resilience initiatives being adopted across the country.

-A simple way to ensure that we are clear about the support required for those who are the future of the profession is to rid ourselves of the out-dated term 'young' lawyers and the practices associated with it.
+A simple way to ensure that we are clear about the support required for those who are the future of the profession is to rid ourselves of the out-dated term 'young' solicitors and the practices associated with it.

 Views expressed in our blogs are those of the authors and do not necessarily reflect those of the Law Society.